Object of the week- Leeds made Christmas baubles

 The Leeds collection also includes a Woolworths set made in occupied Japan 1946-1954, again to replace those made in Germany.

-“Even during the war, which must have been an incredible anxious time, families in Leeds were clearly still keen to decorate their houses and local companies stepped in to make sure they could in spite of any war time shortages.”
+The war must have been an incredibly anxious time, but families in Leeds were clearly still keen to decorate their houses and local companies stepped in to make sure they could in spite of any war time shortages.